Laser engraving: Laser engraving machines

 Vector engraving follows the line and curve of the pattern to be engraved, much like a pen-based plotter draws by constructing line segments from a description of the outlines of a pattern.
 Much early engraving of signs and plaques (laser or otherwise) used pre-stored font outlines so that letters, numbers or even logos could be scaled to size and reproduced with exactly defined strokes.
 Unfortunately, "fill" areas were problematic, as cross-hatching patterns and dot-fills sometimes exhibited moiré effects or uber-patterns caused by the imprecise calculation of dot spacings.
 Moreover, rotations of a font or dynamic scaling often were beyond the capabilities of the font-rendering device.
 The introduction of the PostScript page-description language now allows much greater flexibility—now virtually anything that can be described in vectors by PostScript-enabled software like CorelDRAW or Adobe Illustrator can be outlined, filled with suitable patterns, and laser-engraved.

 Raster engraving traces the laser across the surface in a back-and-forth slowly advancing linear pattern that will remind one of the printhead on an inkjet or similar printer.
-The pattern is usually optimized by the controller/computer so that areas to either side of the pattern which aren't to be engraved are ignored and the trace across the material is thus shortened for better efficiency.
+The pattern is usually optimized by the controller/computer so that areas to either side of the pattern which are not to be engraved are ignored and the trace across the material is thus shortened for better efficiency.
 The amount of advance of each line is normally less than the actual dot-size of the laser; the engraved lines overlap just slightly to create a continuity of engravure.
 As is true of all rasterized devices, curves and diagonals can sometimes suffer if the length or position of the raster lines varies even slightly in relation to the adjacent raster scan; therefore exact positioning and repeatability are critically important to the design of the machine.
 The advantage of rasterizing is the near effortless "fill" it produces.
 Most images to be engraved are bold letters or have large continuously engraved areas, and these are well-rasterized.
 Photos are rasterized (as in printing), with dots larger than that of the laser's spot, and these also are best engraved as a raster image.
 Almost any page-layout software can be used to feed a raster driver for an X–Y or drum laser engraver.
 While traditional sign and plaque engraving tended to favour the solid strokes of vectors out of necessity, modern shops tend to run their laser engravers mostly in raster mode, reserving vector for a traditional outline "look" or for speedily marking outlines or "hatches" where a plate is to be cut.